UBC-FRESH/nemora/notes/nemora_modular_reorg_plan.md

 ## Next Steps

 1. [x] Consolidate distribution metadata (bounds/defaults/extras) into `nemora.distributions`, add registry helper docs/tests, and align top-level roadmap tasks with the new coverage.
-2. [ ] Extend the sampling roadmap: wire `BootstrapResult` outputs into synthforest/simulations and document CLI usage for the new integration controls (accuracy tests + numeric CDF caching landed; next focus is downstream consumers).
+2. [x] Extend the sampling roadmap: wire `BootstrapResult` outputs into synthforest/simulations and document CLI usage for the new integration controls (bootstrap payload helper + docs captured in `docs/howto/synthforest.md`).
 3. [ ] Capture ingest benchmarking metrics (from `nemora ingest-benchmark` and nightly runs), decide how to surface trends, and document the workflow in README/CONTRIBUTING for ongoing monitoring.
 4. [x] Build registry inspection tooling:
    - [x] Expose a Python helper (`list_registry_metadata`) that returns each distribution’s bounds/defaults/extras for downstream modules/tests.